dlangheiter-tgm/syt5-gek936-datamangement-dlangheiter-mhofbauer-lmarek/README.md

 ```shell script
 docker-compose up -d
 ```

+**On First startup** you need to run the `setup-db.sh` script.
+This setups all necessary databases and users.

 This will start the db server in disconnected (-d) mode.
 The default login credentials are admin admin.